iqra-1/python-ocr-project/README.md

 ### License
 This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/iqra-1/python-ocr-project/blob/main/LICENSE.) file for more details.

-### How to Use This README
+## How to Use This README

-1. **Replace Placeholders**: Replace `https://github.com/your-username/ocr-project.git` with your actual GitHub repository URL.
+1. **Replace Placeholders**:
+   - Replace `https://github.com/your-username/ocr-project.git` with your actual GitHub repository URL.

-2. **Include Example Images**: Add a sample image in the `input_images` directory and adjust the example image link.
+2. **Include Example Images**:
+   - Add a sample image in the `input_images` directory.
+   - Adjust the example image link in the README if needed.

-3. **Update License**: Ensure the `LICENSE` file is added to your repository if you choose to include licensing information.
+3. **Update License**:
+   - If you choose to include licensing information, ensure the `LICENSE` file is added to your repository.

 This README file provides a comprehensive tutorial for your project, guiding users through installation, usage, and understanding of the code.
 It also includes instructions for licensing, making it a professional and user-friendly documentation for your project.